lttr/lukastrumm/src/blog/2022/multi-branch-multi-language-website-story.md

 classes and base components as building blocks for everything else.
 That worked great.

-Another great experiance was the integration with Storyblok.
+Another great experience was the integration with Storyblok.
 Its API was flexible and fast and most of the tasks were straight forward.
-For example we needed to be notified when there was a change published in a subset of the site and that was convenient with their webhooks.
+For example, we needed to be notified when there was a change published in a subset of the site and that was convenient with their webhooks.

 ## What is the future

-- transitional web apps
+Rich Harris called it Transitional web apps in one of his [presentations](https://www.youtube.com/watch?v=860d8usGC0o).
+The idea is to extract the best characteristics of multipage architecture and single page apps into one solution that is, well, transitional.
+We have used Vue framework which helped more junior members of our team to quickly became productive.
+On the other hand a good old PHP based solution would be better from several perspectives.
+A framework implementing the ideas of Transitional web apps could be very helpful for a project like this.
+From improving general know-how, delivering better performance and SEO, to simplifying deployment.
+The future is bright I guess...